 International Student Adviser Administrative Assistant

 Orientation Camp (O-Camp) for International and U.S. Binational Students, which is held three days before New Student Orientation.
 At O-Camp, you will meet and interact with other new students; meet with important resource people; see the campus; receive Immigration and Customs Enforcement regulatory information; gain valuable tips that can lead to academic success; discuss details about U.S. American culture; and of course, HAVE FUN!

 Regulatory Advising on issues that relate to the benefits and limitations of your non-immigrant student status in the U.S. (i.e. tax compliance, employment and practical training, driver's license or Washington State I.D. cards).

 Personal, cross cultural and academic advising and referral - Please call x5596 to make an appointment in the IC.
 Office hours: Monday-Friday, 9 a.m. - 5 p.m.

 The Friendship Family Program matches international students with an individual or family in Walla Walla.
 The program offers the support of a "family away from home" and the chance to experience U.S. American culture beyond campus.

-Break Activities - Because we know you may be staying on campus during some college breaks and vacation periods, the IC offers a variety of break activities.
-The Office of Residence Life offers you the opportunity to remain in your room at no extra charge during breaks and holidays.
+Academic Break Activities - Because we know you may be staying on campus during some college breaks and vacation periods, the IC offers a variety of break activities.

 Currency Exchange Rates